On-chain transactions refer to cryptocurrency transactions, which take place on the blockchain.

 It involves the transaction being validated and authenticated by a suitable number of trusted nodes, recording of the details of the transaction on the suitable block, and broadcasting of the necessary information to the whole blockchain network, which makes it irreversible.

-In comparison, off-chain transactions take the value outside of the blockchain and can be executed using multiple methods.
-In most cases, off-chain transactions utilise a third-party guarantor who guarantees to honour the transactions, for example, services such as PayPal.
+Off-chain transactions take the value outside of the blockchain and can be executed using multiple methods.
+In most cases, off-chain transactions utilise a third-party guarantor who guarantees to honour the transactions, for example, services such as a crypto exchange (not all of them) or PayPal.